 Disable WiFi on the iPhone so it’s not connected to WiFi on the EdgeRouter network.
 This will force the iPhone to use your wireless carrier’s LTE network to verify OpenVPN works over a remote Internet connection.

 Enter the Private Key Password (a.k.a.
 PEM pass phrase) if you configured one, an optionally tap the Save button to save the password.
 OpenVPN Connect stores PEM phass phrase in the iOS Keychain which is protected by iPhone device password.
 The iPhone password in this tutorial “opensaysme2”:

 Tap the button below Disconnected to connect to the EdgeRouter OpenVPN server.
 The OpenVPN Connect app displays the connection statistics:

 Tap anywhere on the “Connected” row to view the session logs which are very useful for debugging.

-At this point I can access the EdgeRouter GUI, my security cameras (IP Cam Viewer Pro works great) and home automation controller from the iPhone.
+At this point I can access the EdgeRouter GUI, security cameras and home automation controller from the iPhone.